Festus811/llama-models/README.md

 2. **Broad ecosystem**: Llama models have been downloaded hundreds of millions of times, there are thousands of community projects built on Llama and platform support is broad from cloud providers to startups - the world is building with Llama!
 3. **Trust & safety**: Llama models are part of a comprehensive approach to trust and safety, releasing models and tools that are designed to enable community collaboration and encourage the standardization of the development and usage of trust and safety tools for generative AI

-Our mission is to empower individuals and industry through this opportunity while fostering an environment of discovery and ethical AI advancements.
+Our mission is to empower individuals and industry through this opportunity while fostering an and ethical AI advancements.
 The model weights are licensed for researchers and commercial entities, upholding the principles of openness.

 ## Llama Models